peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter  <i>data</i>
  is empty.

  * System.ArgumentNullException:
 The parameter  <i>data</i>
  is null.

 ### GetByteString

     public byte[] GetByteString();

 Gets the byte array used in this object, if this object is a byte string, without copying the data to a new one.
 This method's return value can be used to modify the array's contents.
-Note, though, that the array's length can't be changed.
+Note, though, that the array' s length can't be changed.

 <b>Returns:</b>